struegamer/DC2/documentation/source/installation/quickstart/index.rst

 You will get the full installation packages of DC² Application Server, FAI, NFS Server, TFTP Server, Syslinux PXE, iPXE and Apache.
 On the following pages we will show the installation and configuration of the standalone components.

-We will start with preparing the :doc:`package archive <package-archive/index>`.
+We will start with preparing the :doc:`Pacage Archive <package-archive/index>`.

+The next part would be a short introduction into :doc:`Fully Automatic Installation (FAI) <fai/index>`.

+The third part will be covering the installation and configuration of the DC² Application Server.

+Last but not least we will take a simple introduction of the DC² Frontend Browser Application.

 .. toctree::
    :maxdepth: 1

    Package Archive <package-archive/index>
    Fully Automatic Installation (FAI) <fai/index>
+   DC² Application Server Installation <dc2-appserver/index>